markuplint/markuplint/packages/@markuplint/rules/src/use-list/README.md

 ---
-title: 'Use list element'
+description: Use list element
-id: 'use-list'
+id: use-list
-category: 'a11y'
+category: a11y
 severity: warning
 ---

-# Use list element
+# `use-list`

 Prompt to use list element when a bullet character is at the start of a text node.

-👎 Examples of **incorrect** code for this rule
+❌ Examples of **incorrect** code for this rule

 ```html
 <div>